 When an updated database is installed on a group member's computer, Genesis detects significant changes in the new version and provides a list of these, which can then be used to view records which have changed.
 The list of changes is retained until the next time the database is updated, at which time it is replaced.
 It lets you see what has changed when your database is updated and lets you access the changed records to inspect them.

-Genesis has been developed and extensively tested with Windows 8.
-It has also been tested for basic compatibility with Windows XP and Windows 7.
-It should therefore also work with Windows Vista, but this is untested.
+Genesis has been developed and extensively tested with Windows 10.
+It has also been tested for basic compatibility with Windows 7 and 8.
+It should therefore also work with Windows XP and Vista, but this is untested.
 It is unlikely to work with any version of Windows prior to XP.

 Genesis works best with a high screen resolution.
 The ideal is 1920x1080 or above, but it still works reasonably at 1400x1050 or 1440x900.
 Below that it may not always be satisfactory.

-Legacy uses a Microsoft Access database and Genesis accordingly also uses the Access database engine to read Legacy databases.
+Legacy uses a Microsoft Access database and Genesis accordingly also uses the Access database engine when converting a Legacy database to Genesis format.
 If you do not have Access installed on your computer, you may also not have the database engine.
 If it is not present, Genesis will detect it and provide instructions for installing it.